-Every circumstance that involves project management relies on the planning, organising, inspiration, and control of resources to achieve specific objectives.
+Every circumstance that involves PM relies on the planning, organising, inspiration and control of resources to achieve specific objectives.
 This essentially means that both the results that are attained and the resources that are used to obtain the former will determine how successfully a project is managed (Kuchta and Sukpen, 2013).
 Regardless of a project's goals, there is one critical aspect that is worth to be considered: projects are managed within a specific national cultural context.
-In the subsections that follow, we will provide an overview of this construct (national culture), its dimensions, and how they apply in the context of construction projects.
+In the subsections that follow, we will provide an overview of this construct (NC), its dimensions and how they apply in the context of construction projects.